mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:60%">
     <h5 align="center">
-    Fig.X -  (not scaled magnitude).
+    Fig.12 - A ParaView visualization of the CSF flow in the Stokes domain in a dimple of the default geometry using a width of $1.45 \ \text{mm}$ (same simulation as referred to in figure $(11)$.
+The magnitude (us Magnitude) of the flow is shown as a heatmap and the direction of the flow field is indicated with white vector arrows (not scaled by magnitude).
+The arrow population is randomly generated.
+The brown-ish color in the bottom denote the Darcy domain without any data representations applied.
     </h5>
 </p>

-We can see that the CSF flows into the the brain tissue during its path from the middle of the sinewave dimple and all the way up to the hard square edge.
-Unfortunately we have no information about the velocity field in the brain tissue, but by combinning the information from figure (---) and (---) one might argue that we have two kinds of flows: First we observe that CSF is cutting the cornes of square edges, meaning that the in-flow to the brain tissue increases just before meeting a square edge but then immediately reverses after the edge.
-However, bu comparing the sizes of the in and out-flow we can conclude that some of CSF that flows inte the brain tissue from the bottom of the dimple and forward makes it all the way through to the beginning of the next dimple.
-This makes sense as not all the CSF have time to avoid the obstacle and is forced to penetrate it rather than go around.
+From figure $(11)$ we obserbe that the CSF flows into the brain tissue mainly during its path from the middle of the sinewave dimple and all the way up to the hard square edge (notice that the flow direction is left to right).
+We have no information about the velocity field in the brain tissue, but by combinning the information from figure $(11)$ and $(12)$ one might argue that we have two kinds of distint flow patterens:

+1. First, we observe that the CSF is cutting the cornes of the square edges, which is deduced from the fact that the in-flow to the brain tissue increases just before meeting a square edge but then immediately reverses after the edge.

+2. Secondly, by comparing the sizes of the in and out-flow we can deduce qualitatively that some of CSF makes its way all the way though the brain tissue from dimple to dimple.
+Intuitively we can make sense of this as the phenonema that not all the CSF "have time" to avoid the obstacle (brain tissue with reduced flow properties) and is forced to penetrate it rather than go around.

 ### Varying interface wavelength and amplitude

-Due to the promising result for the default brian geometry we invistigate the consequences of more extreme interface models.
-That is, we vary the wavelength in the interval [1,  50] mm with default amplitude of 1 mm and vary the ampltidue in the interval [0.1, 5] mm keeping the default wavelength of 10 mm.
-The results are shown in figure (...) and (.).
+Due to the so far promising result for the default brian geometry we invistigate the consequences of more extreme interface models.
+That is, we vary the wavelength in the interval [1,  50] mm keeping the default amplitude of 1 mm and vary the ampltidue in the interval [0.1, 5] mm keeping the default wavelength of 10 mm.
+We keep otherwise specified default geometry parameters.
+The results of these variations are shown in figure $(13)$.

 <p float>
     <img src="figures/MNS_lambda_ps_maxvar_width.png"